-Newborn, readmitted at 7 days of age for ritual circumcision.

-Codes: Z41.2 Routine and ritual circumcision

-30653-00 [1196] Male circumcision

-Effective From: ICS 1607 is a continuation of existing practice.

-First Published: Coding Notes, July 2006.

-Reason for Standard: Well babies are not collected by HIPE.

-Standard Updated: ICS V9.0 January 2017 as change in download to include all newborns, however well babies are not coded.
+Example 2 Newborn, readmitted at 7 days of age for ritual circumcision.
+Codes: Z41.2 30653 -00 [1196] Routine and ritual circumcision Male circumcision Effective From: First Published: Reason for Stand Standard Update Coding Notes, Ju Well babies are r not collected by HIPE. y 2017 as change in download to include all newborns, however well

-ICS 1611 NEWBORNS ADMITTED FOR OBERVATION WITH NO CONDITION FOUND neonates and with ICS 1607 newborn/neonate.
+ICS 1611 NEWBORNS ADMITTED FOR OBERVATION WITH NO CONDITION